rodber/chevereto-free/README.md

 On most servers, that's all you need.
 The system has a built-in system check that will tell you right away when you need to fix something on your server.

 ## Installation
-Chevereto Free can be installed in several different ways, it all depends on what suits you best.
+Chevereto can be installed in several different ways, it all depends on what suits you best.

 ### 🐳Install using Docker
 Docker allows you to easily install and maintain all the server dependencies with ease by using automated application containers.
 The ready-to-use Docker images are under [nmtan/chevereto](https://hub.docker.com/r/nmtan/chevereto/) (many thanks to [Tan Nguyen](https://github.com/tanmng))